ItalyStrap/advanced-control-manager/README.md

 = How can I add breadcrumbs in my site? =

 Add this code in your template files:
 `<?php if ( class_exists('ItalyStrapBreadcrumbs') ) {

 		new ItalyStrapBreadcrumbs();

 	} ?>`

+= What if haven't I got Bootstrap CSS? =

+If you haven't Bootstrap CSS style for breadcrumbs don't worry about it, you have 2 options, firts option you have to develope your own style for breadcrumbs, second option you can add this css code in your css style theme:

+`.breadcrumb{padding:8px 15px;margin-bottom:20px;list-style:none;background-color:#f5f5f5;border-radius:4px}.breadcrumb>li{display:inline-block}.breadcrumb>li+li:before{content:"/\00a0";padding:0 5px;color:#ccc}.breadcrumb>.active{color:#777}`

 For more informations read the documentation

 == Screenshots ==

-1. Default breadcrumbs
+1. Default breadcrumbs (With Bootstrap CSS)
-2. Custom breadcrumbs
+2. Custom breadcrumbs (With Bootstrap CSS)
-3. Breadcrumbs in page
+3. Breadcrumbs in page (With Bootstrap CSS)

 == Changelog ==

+= 1.0.1 =
+Release Date: January 8th, 2015

+Dev time: 1h

+* Update Breadcrumbs documentation

 = 1.0.0 =
-Release Date: December 30th, 2014
+Release Date: January 7th, 2015

 Dev time: 100h

 * First release

 == Upgrade Notice ==

+= 1.0.1 =

 = 1.0.0 =
 First release.